Skip to main content

 Riley Smith, MD, is the Faculty Liaison to the department’s LGBTQ+ Task Force.
 He works to ensure that The UNC Family Medicine Centers at Chapel Hill, Durham, Carraway Village, and South Durham are welcoming spaces where our LGBTQ+ communities feel validated and receive the effective, evidence-based care they need.

-Venus Standard, MSN, CNM, is our Director of DEI Education and Community Engagement.
-She employs her considerable experience and entrepreneurship to engage our communities, both inside and outside the department, and lead DEI education and curricular initiatives for staff, residents, and faculty.
+Venus Standard, MSN, CNM, is our Director of Education and Community Engagement.
+She employs her considerable experience and entrepreneurship to engage our communities, both inside and outside the department, and leads inclusive excellence education and curricular initiatives for staff, residents, and faculty.

-Michael Ropero-Cartier, MD, is our DEI Liaison to the School of Medicine.
-He will work closely with the Vice Dean for Diversity, Equity, and Inclusion and with relevant offices to improve efforts to create a diverse and inclusive workforce.
+Michael Ropero-Cartier, MD, is our Inclusive Excellence Liaison to the School of Medicine.
+He will work closely with the Vice Dean for Inclusive Excellence and with relevant offices to improve efforts to create a diverse and inclusive workforce.

-The Diversity, Equity, and Inclusion Fund is utilized by DEI leaders for efforts such as training faculty and staff in innovative methods of addressing unconscious bias and inherent racism, resources for residency education, pilot funds for research to improve current inequities, inclusive outreach to our community and state, and more.
-If you feel so moved you may give easily and securely to these efforts at go.unc.edu/FM-DEIfund, or contact Reid_Johnson@med.unc.edu for more info.
+The Health Equity Fund is utilized by Health Equity leaders for efforts such as training faculty and staff in innovative methods of addressing unconscious bias and inherent racism, resources for residency education, pilot funds for research to improve current inequities, inclusive outreach to our community and state, and more.
+If you feel so moved, you may give easily and securely to these efforts at go.unc.edu/FM-HealthEquityFund, or contact Reid_Johnson@med.unc.edu for more info.